 Oh yeah, the diamonds.
 No, you don’t have to spend your paycheck every time you want to give positive feedback.
 That’s terrible financial advice.

 I’m actually talking about the suit of cards.

 (I swear there’s a metaphor here you’ll remember.)

 When it comes to giving positive feedback to colleagues, you have two types: ❤️Hearts❤️ and ♦️Diamonds♦️.

 Hearts are when you give positive feedback that expresses a general feeling.
-It’s the feedback where you only say “Good job!” or “You’re a great teammate!”.
+It’s the feedback where you say “Good job!” or “You’re a great teammate!”.
 Heart-shaped feedback shows the intent your want to express, but it’s not memorable.

 Diamonds, on the other hand – people remember this type of positive feedback.
-Diamond-shaped positive feedback is specific.
+Diamond-shaped feedback is specific.
 It explains the details of the situation.
 It shows the precise impact it had on you.
 Diamond-shaped feedback expresses your intent AND includes the details that make it memorable.

 Now, when you give positive feedback to colleagues, always ask yourself: